 • A powerfully effective means of supporting the interests of both client and practitioner

-• Self and peer assessment and accreditation through a continuing process of accountability
+• Self and peer assessment, through a continuing process of scrutiny and validation

 • An exciting, stimulating, and creative context for ongoing practitioner development

 • Willingness to own mistakes and take responsibility for constructive approaches to improving situations that may result from them.